Youth First 2014 will take place on Friday, February 7, 2014

 This Year's Theme & Service Project!

-In addition, the Youth First Partners have decided that this year's service project will be a benefit for Safe Harbor Child Advocacy Center.
-For more information on this great organization, click here, or watch this video.
+In addition, the Youth First Partners have decided that this year's service project will be a benefit for Smart Beginnings Rappahannock Area.
+For more information on this great organization, click here.
 Participants are asked to provide gift cards of any amount to Wal-Mart, Target, Staples, Michael's, or AC-Moore.
-These gift cards will be place on a 'Giving Tree' that will be placed in the lobby of Safe Harbor CAC.
+These gift cards will be placed on the 'Giving Tree' to be donated to Smart Beginnings.

 If you have questions, email Ben Nagle (firstname.lastname@example.org).

 10:15am - Welcome & Introduction